arjunkalburgi/2022/src/routes/writing/2019-08-16_ionic4-modals.md

 date: '2019-08-16'
 ---

-> After taking much too long to figure this out myself, I’m writing a blog post about it to help the next dev.

 This should be easy, but the documentation for it is a little lacking.
 I’ve [asked](https://github.com/ionic-team/ionic/pull/17944#issuecomment-522067671) them to update it but just in case they don’t I’m writing this for your sanity.

 ### Issue